avlakin/Open3D/docs/contribute.rst

 We generally follow the `Google C++ Style Guide <https://google.github.io/styleguide/cppguide.html>`_, with a few modifications:

-* Use tab for indent.
-In IDE it should be 4 spaces wide.
-Use two indents for a forced line break (usually due to the 80 character length limit).
 * Use ``#pragma once`` for header guard.
 * All Open3D classes and functions are nested in namespace ``three``.
 * Avoid using naked pointers.
 Use ``std::shared_ptr`` and ``std::unique_ptr`` instead.